 Staff are in the process of developing 5 year capital plans for the town, the Fire Department and the Water and Pollution Control Corporation.
 Once the plans are developed in draft form they will be presented to Town Council for their consideration.
-It is anticipated that draft plans will be completed by senior departmental staff within two weeks and provided to the CAO accordingly.
+To date, two departments (Police department and Community Gardens Complex) have provided draft plans to the CAO.
+The Deputy Administrator will continue to compile capital information.